Newfoundland Travel Cost Guide: What to Expect in 2026

 Car rentals are often the most unpredictable and expensive part of the trip, especially during the summer when availability becomes limited.

-Can you travel Newfoundland without a car?
+Can you travel in Newfoundland without a car?

 It is possible, but not recommended.
 Public transportation is limited, and many key destinations are only accessible by car.